gelooy/gelo-vat-update/readme.md

  - Install the plugin and activate it in your application.
  - The plugin will automatically trigger the tax rate update on Sep 1st 2024.
  - After the update, the FI tax rate will be changed from 24 to 25.5.
+ - Make sure that the tax has country code FI!
+Tax with country code * will not be updated.
  - After Sep 1st the plugin can be removed

  # Known issues